-Russian Law Takes Effect That Gives Government Sweeping Power Over Internet
+New Russian Law Gives Government Sweeping Power Over Internet

 A Russian law has come into force that, in theory, would allow the Russian government to cut the country's Internet off from the rest of the world.